UnLocker18/libs_tutorials/ReactPhysics3D-tutorial.md

   <img src="img/rp3d/lib_dep.png" width="600px">
 </p>

-Now you can copy and run the [HelloWorld]() script from ReactPhysics3D to check that everything is working correctly.
+Now you can copy and run the [HelloWorld](#reactphysics3d-helloworld) script from ReactPhysics3D to check that everything is working correctly.

 <p  align="center">
   <img src="img/rp3d/hello_world.png" width="1000px">
 </p>

-For further details about building and installing the library you can check out section 4 and 5 of the [user manual](https://www.reactphysics3d.com/usermanual).
+For further details about building and installing the library you can check out section [4](https://www.reactphysics3d.com/usermanual#x1-50004) and [5](https://www.reactphysics3d.com/usermanual#x1-160005) of the user manual.

 ## Usage
 In the user manual you can find detailed descriptions of how to use the various features of the library, [section 6](https://www.reactphysics3d.com/usermanual#x1-170006) is about what you have seen in the HelloWorld.
+There's also an [API documentation](https://www.reactphysics3d.com/documentation/api/html/index.html).

 ### Integration with GLUT

 Now that you have ReactPhysics3D at your disposal you can build a basic application that applies physics to objects rendered using GLUT.
 The result will look like this.

-Full code of the example [here]().
+Full code of the example [here](#integration-of-reactphysics3d-with-glut).

 <p  align="center">
   <img src="img/rp3d/rp3d_glut_example.gif" width="600px">